johkin/akka-http-docker/README.md

 # Akka-http Docker Prototyping Lab
 This repository contains various investigations about how to use akka-http, actors, database in a Docker environment.
-FLyway is used to migrate the database in runtime.
+Flyway is used to migrate the database in runtime.
 ## Setup